 Information Governance Essentials

-Jun 15, 2020 4:56:27 PM / by Scott Collins
+Jun 15, 2020 4:56:27 PM / by Ryan Short

 You have too much data.
 The financial, operational, and reputational risks of that problem manifest themselves in data breaches and cybersecurity attacks every day.

 IoT, mobile devices, Slack, Microsoft Teams, email threads, CRM data from growing inside sales and marketing teams...the volume of data being created is exploding.
 And that's all before sifting through it in the event of an investigation or litigation event.
-A proactive Information Governance policy will help you defensibly reduce the data you're holding without inhibiting business operations.
+A proactive Information Governance Policy will help you defensibly reduce the data you're holding without inhibiting business operations.

 I'm a business leader.
 Why should I care about Information Governance policies?

 Thoughtful IG policies drive favorable business outcomes.
 Right now, there is more economic uncertainty than there has been in 90 years.
 Many organizations are understandably apprehensive about investing in new programs and initiatives.
-But the costs are outweighed by the benefits when considering:

 1. Limit the costs associated with data storage.
 Many eDiscovery vendors charge monthly or yearly data hosting fees that are determined by the amount of data being stored (e.g., $/month/gigabyte).
 For those organizations who choose to keep their data-hosting in-house, an effective IG plan limits the costs associated with procuring and maintaining both the necessary infrastructure used to store the data, as well as the people who are hired to keep that infrastructure secure and functional.